AndrewMack/soilflo-backend-trial/README.md

 This project serves to demonstrate my (Andrew J. MacKenzie) abilities, as a coder, to take on the specs of a small project and fulfill them accurately and to completion.
 [Click here](https://github.com/SoilFLO/interview-takehome-be) to go to the original spec-sheet (repo) on GitHub.

+Particular points of interest will most likely be the services `TicketCreationService` and `TicketFetchingService` as well as the controller `TicketController`.

 ## Setting up

 At the Project's Root run `npm i` to install our dependencies.